Contacting the Franklin County Jury Personnel:

 Are accommodations available if I have a disability?

 Accommodations are available to people with disabilities.
-Call your local jury coordinator or call our county administrator to find out what accommodations are available in your county.
+Call the jury coordinator to find out what accommodations are available in your county.

 What happens if I'm late and can't get to the court before the time the trial starts?